kevinkar/masters-latex-template/README.md

 Primarily suited for theses in English for major programs in Swedish at Åbo Akademi FNT.
 Based on di_direktiv.pdf and updated according to later guidelines.

 This is not an officially endorsed template, user discretion is advised.
-The template takes inspiration from similar works, and incorporates parts of these works.
-Thanks to these authors.
+The template takes inspiration from similar works.
+Thanks to these authors listed in `Credits`.

 Remember - this is a template I have created for my own needs.
 You might have different requirements for structure and formatting.
 There is not a one template to rule them all.